 [Paul addressed the Jewish leaders in Rome and explained:] "I asked you to come here today so we could get acquainted and so I could explain to you that I am bound with this chain because I believe that the hope of Israel — the Messiah — has already come."

-From the beginning of the proclamation of the Good News, a key message has been that the Jesus of Nazareth is both Lord and Messiah — he is worthy of worship by both Gentiles (Lord) and Jews (Messiah).* Jesus came as the Messiah and was rejected, killed, and then raised on the third day.
-His resurrection was his divine proof that God's Messiah was the suffering servant of the Lord prophesied in Isaiah.** Jesus accepted this role for his life and ministry to show the Jews that they should reframe their concept of Israel's Messiah from a conquering hero to a servant who bore the sins and shared the human suffering of the people he came to save.
-Jesus is the Messiah who has already come!
+From the beginning of the proclamation of the Good News, a key message has been that Jesus of Nazareth is both Lord and Messiah — he is worthy of worship by both Gentiles (for whom the designation as Lord would be particularly meaningful) and Jews (who had been anticipating the Messiah for centuries).* Jesus came as the Messiah and was rejected, killed, and then raised on the third day.
+His resurrection was his divine proof that God's Messiah was the suffering servant prophesied in Isaiah.** Jesus accepted this role of suffering servant for his life and ministry to show the Jews that they should reframe their concept of Israel's Messiah from a conquering hero to a servant who bore the sins and shared the human suffering of the people he came to save.
+Jesus is Lord of all and the Messiah who has already come!

 * See the first set of Related Scripture Readings.